SekmenDev/IQverse/README.md

 - **Create & Share:**
   - Design and publish your own quizzes with our easy-to-use quiz-building tools.
-  - Share your quizzes with friends or with the entire Quiztopia community.
+  - Share your quizzes with friends or with the entire IQverse community.

 - **Compete & Compare:**
   - Take quizzes, view your results, and compare them with other users.